 Tip 7: Picnic at the water lily pond in Volkspark am Weinberg

 You won't find vines in the Volkspark am Weinberg today, but there are enough grassy areas for picnics.
 A particularly beautiful place to stay a little longer in is by the water lily pond.
 While joggers are doing their rounds, treat yourselves to brownies dripping with chocolate or other treats.
-A restaurant serves Swiss cuisine in the listed pavilion in the middle of the park.

 Tip 8: A waterfall and mountain scenery in Viktoriapark